Intrauterine Insemination (IUI)

-Unexplained infertility is a frustrating and emotionally painful diagnosis for anyone eager to start or grow a family.
 Fortunately, some fertility treatments can address a wide variety of reproductive obstacles.
 For potential parents with unexplained infertility, one of those treatments might be intrauterine insemination (IUI).

 IUI has an excellent track record of success even when the exact cause of infertility hasn’t been identified.

-What is Involved in the IUI Process?
+What is IUI Treatment?

 IUI is one of the simpler and more affordable fertility treatments available.
 It is a minimally invasive procedure that most patients find comfortable and non-stressful.